-- → Who are the neighbors of the coworking?
-Should/could they be involved? - → What is the perceived need in the neighborhood for your space/community? - → How often do neighbors come by the space? - → Do the neighbors feel the coworking has an important role in addressing societal issues? - → What are the local development and business activities supported?
+- $\rightarrow$ Who are the neighbors of the coworking?
+Should/could they be involved? - → What is the perceived need in the neighborhood for your space/community? - $\rightarrow$ How often do neighbors come by the space? - $\rightarrow$ Do the neighbors feel the coworking has an important role in addressing societal issues? - $\rightarrow$ What are the local development and business activities supported?

-Beside to build a partnership with key subjects and stakeholders, you should think to who is "living" close to the coworking space: who are they? what do they do? which kind of link do they can have with the coworking? could this link be important? are they potential users or ideal partners?
+Beside building a partnership with key subjects and stakeholders, you should think about who is "living" close to the coworking space: who are they? what do they do? which kind of link can they have with the coworking? could this link be important? are they potential users or ideal partners?

-It is useful to make a deep analysis of the context/territory where you will open the coworking space, in order to build positive "neighborly" relations.
+It is useful to make an in-depth analysis of the context/territory where you will open the coworking space, in order to build positive "neighborly" relations.

-Here the concept of "neighborhood" includes also informal groups and single citizens, not only organizations and institutions: a good community manager (as well as the youth worker who will work inside the coworking space) should conceive the space as a resource for single individuals also.
+Here the concept of "neighborhood" includes also informal groups and single citizens, not only organizations and institutions: a good community manager (as well as the youth worker who will work inside the coworking space) should conceive the space as a resource for single individuals too.